Breadcrumbs

 • Your family situation is unreasonable.
 The dysfunction may be the result of physical, emotional, or drug or alcohol abuse.
 In some cases, a professional may have counseled you to live apart from your parent(s).

-Students should meet with the Coordinator of Financial Aid at their college for assistance with the form and guidance in determining the appropriate documentation for their situation.
+Students should meet with the Financial Aid Office on their campus for assistance with the form and guidance in determining the appropriate documentation for their situation.

 The Cost of Attendance Adjustment form should be utilized when a student has need for additional scholarships, expanded student loan borrowing, or an increase to the federal work study award due to incurred educational expenses over and beyond the Cost of Attendance (COA), as determined by the institution.
 The COA includes an allowance for your actual tuition and fees and the estimated cost of books and supplies, room and board, transportation, and personal expenses.
 However, the COA may be increased for the following expenses: